rug-compling/dact/manual/index.md

 -   *Complete Sentence* shows the matching nodes in the sentence on a different background.
 Nested matches have a more opaque background.
-    The colour can be changed in Dact's Preference Window.
+    The color can be changed in Dact's Preference Window.

 -   *Only Matches* shows only partial sentences of the nodes that matched.

 -   *Keywords in Context* shows all the matches directly underneath each other and prints the rest of the sentence left and right of the match.
-These colours can also be configured in Dact's Preference Window.
+These colors can also be configured in Dact's Preference Window.

 ## Converting corpora